gabrielmoris/design-patterns/readme.md

 ### [Adapter Pattern](adapter/adapter-explanation.js)

 The Adapter pattern is a design pattern that allows two incompatible interfaces to work together by converting the interface of one object so that it matches the interface of another object.
 It is used to make existing classes work with others without modifying their source code.
+An example would be a plug adaptor for plugs from other countries.